-Dogs who start life with a nursing mother and a stable puppyhood have the best chance of developing the strong immune system they need to grow up healthy.
-But some dogs—like Emmy, don’t have those advantages.
-Without a well-established immune system, Emmy the dog suffered from chronic intestinal (GI) issues that developed into a disorder known as, inflammatory bowel disease in dogs.
+Without a well-established immune system, Emmy the dog suffered from chronic gastrointestinal (GI) issues that developed into a disorder known as, inflammatory bowel disease (IBD).
 But a close look at her gut microbiome (bacteria in the digestive tract) revealed the key to turning her health around.

 Even after her giardiasis had been treated, she continued to have serious digestive problems.
 By the age of 18 months, Emmy the dog's diarrhea and vomiting were chronic.
 She had no strength or energy, and she was dangerously thin and losing weight.